-R. Bajo and F. del Pozo are with the Cognitive and Computational Neuroscience Group at the Centre for Biomedical Engineering, Madrid, Spain.
-Manuscript received XXXXXXX, 2011; revised XXXXXXXX, 2011. on the task that the brain is performing [11].
-There being important differences in the spatial and temporal resolution of these methods, all of them have shown the SW property also in the functional networks [12].
-Small-worldness seems to play a crucial role in complex dynamical processes such as information transmission, pattern recognition or learning [13], but is not the only issue.
+properties, such as high clustering and short topological distance between nodes, i.e., the fingerprint of a small-world (SW) network architecture [5].
+With regard to the human brain, MRI [2], [9] and diffusion spectrum imaging [4] have been used in order to obtain the pathways between cortical regions.
+Up to now, we know that the SW property is also present in the human brain together with exponential or truncated power-law decay in the degree distribution and the existence of certain communities inside the network [3], [4].
+Several techniques as functional MRI, EEG, and magnetoencephalography (MEG) have revealed the functional properties of the brain.
+These methods have shown that, although the anatomical structure is strongly correlated with the functional brain network in the resting state [10], very different functional networks arise depending on the task that the brain is performing [11].
+There being important differences in the spatial and temporal resolutions of these methods, all of them have shown the SW property also in the functional networks [12].
+Small-worldness seems to play a crucial role in complex dynamical processes such as information transmission, pattern recognition, or learning [13], but is not the only issue.
 Other studies have gone beyond the SW configuration and have quantified the importance of overconnected nodes [14] (known as hubs), unveiled the existence of characteristic network motifs [15], and also detected the appearance of community structures [16], which are related to the segregated organization of the brain.

-In the present paper we are interested in how the existence of communities inside functional networks is related with the subtle balance between segregation and integration processes in the brain [17].
+In this paper, we are interested in how the existence of communities inside functional networks is related with the subtle balance between segregation and integration processes in the brain [17].
 Traditionally, this problem has been treated in the context of anatomical networks and it has been related to the simultaneous presence of modules and their interconnections [18], [19].
 Up to now, the analysis of modularity in functional brain networks have mainly focused in the detection of community structure or the characterization of the role played by the nodes inside their communities [16].
 Nevertheless, less attention has been paid to the study of how the communities interact with each other due, in part, to the difficulty in evaluating the overlap between modules.
-Here, we apply a recently proposed method to evaluate the modular structure of complex networks by using Singular Value Decomposition [20].
-The information given by this technique is twofold: on one hand, it allows to detect the role played by brain regions at the local and long-range scope, on the other, it quantifies the integration/segregation balance given by the functional communities and to evaluate how far it is from the optimal configuration.
-Although our sample study is based on magnetoencephalography (MEG) results obtained from a healthy control group during a memory task, the proposed method could be applied to any data set from healthy or impaired brain networks.
+Here, we apply a recently proposed method to evaluate the modular structure of complex networks by using singular value decomposition (SVD) [20].
+The information given by this technique is twofold: on one hand, it allows us to detect the role played by brain regions at the local and long-range scope, on the other, it quantifies the integration/segregation balance given by the functional communities and to evaluate how far it is from the optimal configuration.
+Although our sample study is based on MEG results obtained from a healthy control group during a memory task, the proposed method could be applied to any dataset from healthy or impaired brain networks.